Alpha Beta Gamma rays

 When uranium salts were found in 1896 to produce unknown emissions, two types of radiation, X-rays and cathode rays, have been just discovered.
 At that time, nuclei, electrons and photons were unknown.
 It would take decades before the origins of all these rays were properly understood, but a few years to identify their nature.
 Incidentally cathode rays and X-rays were found to be electrons and photons like beta and gamma radiations.

 This nucleus of radium-226, the one discovered by Marie Curie, decays directly in 93 % of the cases in a nucleus of radon by emitting an alpha particle.
 However in 7 % of the cases, the nucleus is left in an excited state.
 Very rapidly, the excited radon nucleus get rid of its excess of energy, by emitting a gamma ray.
-Physicists represents the various decays modes of a nucleus by decay charts similar to the one represented on the right.
-The emission of gamma very often accompany the transformations of nuclei.
+Physicists represent the various decay modes of a nucleus by decay charts similar to the one represented on the right.
+The emission of gamma very often accompanies the transformations of nuclei.

 © IN2P3 ©